rg3374/deepfaketraining.com/Short training program.md

 ### MODULE 5 — Short Practice Exercise (10–15 minutes)

-Play clips (mix of real and synthetic) from Part 1 · Warmup from deepfaketraining.net For each clip, checkboxes for:
+Play clips (mix of real and synthetic) from Part 1 · Warmup from deepfaketraining.net.
+For each clip, ask participants to identify :

 1. Real or synthetic?
 2. Would you escalate this call?